GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

 - [Google Cloud Endpoints Frameworks Gradle Plugin][11]

 ## Setup
-1. Change `GOOGLE_CLOUD_PROJECT` with your project id in the hostname parameter defined in either the Maven or Gradle build script.
+1. Change `YOUR-PROJECT-ID` with your project id in the hostname parameter defined in either the Maven or Gradle build script.
 Hostname is used when a discovery document is generated.